ParthR2302/Java/src/Basics/Java_Basics.md

 ## Reflection:

 Used to examine methods, classes, fields, interface at `runtime` and also provides the capability to `change the behaviour` of a class.
+Also, used to access the metadata of a class.

 **How to do reflection of classes?**